@place-ts/security

 fromStandard + isValidationFailure (ADR 0045)

 Schema interop for action() inputs.
 Adapts any Standard Schema v1 validator (Zod 3.24+, Valibot 0.36+, ArkType, Effect Schema) into an ActionSchema<T>.
 On validation failure, throws ActionError(400, 'Validation failed', { fields }).
-Lives in @place/component (it's part of the action surface); re-documented here for discoverability.
+Lives in @place-ts/component (it's part of the action surface); re-documented here for discoverability.

 // Schema-agnostic validation for action() inputs (ADR 0045).